byelipk/ubuntu_rails_postgres_setup/README.md

 Notice that I added `host: localhost` in the configuration settings.
 This has the same effect as does modifying `pg_hba.conf`!

+However, if you expect to be using the CLI at all, I reccomend against this method because it does not give your user the ability to enter the command line.

+For example, if you had not modified `pg_hba.conf`, you would not be able to log into your database like so: `psql -d test_app_development -U test_app -W`

+Again, if you have no need to modify your database via the command line, then this streamlined method will be fine.
+Otherwise, it is worth the extra configuration.

 Text Editors
 ------------